basespace/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 - BaseMount also doesn't refresh files or directories.
 In order to reflect changes done via the Web GUI in your command line tree, you currently need to unmount (basemount --unmount <mountpoint>) and restart BaseMount.
 - The Runs Files directory is not mounted automatically for you as there can be 100k + files available in that mount which can take a couple minutes to load for really large runs.
 You can still mount this directory manually if needed.
 - In general, lots of concurrent requests can cause stability issues on a resource constrained system.
 Keep in mind, this is an early release and stability will increase.
+- If you have terabytes of data in BaseSpace, doing a "find" command or recursive "ls" or recursive "grep" on the mount is not recommended.

 ## Feedback